Wedding Photographer Celtic Manor Resort, Newport

 There are many venues at Celtic Manor Resort (listed below), which can cater for any size of wedding day of up to 800 guests.
 Each venue is unique and distinct, from the ornate 19th century Manor House with its period features to the newest addition on the site, the Hunter Lodges.
 A real photographer’s dream!

 Being a 5-star resort, the service and attention afforded to the Bride and Groom are second to none.
 The venue staff leave nothing to chance, and they treat every couple like royalty in this fantastic wedding venue.

 Panoramic views offer the opportunity for some wedding portraits seldom matched.
 The views stretch for miles around, even into England across the Severn estuary from specific vantage points.

 The venue also welcomes LGBT/gay weddings, and I am pleased to provide photography for them.

-I am a natural reportage photographer, and the vast space there is to play with makes for some great wedding photography portraits.
+I am a natural reportage photographer, and the vast space Celtic Manor provides to play with makes for some great wedding photography portraits.
 I have photographed weddings at Celtic Manor Resort several times and always find new backdrops and photo opportunities.

 A Bentley is available to the couple on request to chauffeur them around the estate for their desired wedding photographs.
 Staff are friendly and helpful and actively encourage and help the wedding photographer.